Skip to content

 Templates

 Both apps offer templates for common needs like to-do lists, meeting notes, and campaign briefs.
-But Notion offers more templates—over 10,000 of them—across a wide range of categories, including org charts and pitch decks for the workplace and expense trackers and resumes for personal use.
+But since Notion lets you download and import any template from its vast community of users, it offers far more out of the box—over 10,000 of them—across a wide range of categories, including org charts and pitch decks for the workplace and expense trackers and resumes for personal use.

 Coda's templates seem more focused on showing off the tool's advanced data integration options.
+You'll still find starter docs for the majority of common use cases, like habit trackers and an inventory management layout.
 They're impressive, but as a new user, I found them to be overwhelming.
-If all you need are straightforward templates so you can get to work, Notion certainly delivers.
+If all you need are straightforward templates or any niche ones so you can get to work, Notion certainly delivers.

 Notion is better for text and note-taking; Coda is better for data management